jhordyess/resistor-color-code/README.md

-# resistor-color-code
+# Resistor color code

-Some tools to read the resistor color code, are still under production.
+Some tools to read the resistor color code.

 Using: